fusion-media/enterprise-ux-notes/insight-at-scale.md

 Organizations used to be silo’d.
 Progressive organizations are experience-driven and have data flowing into and out of the UX team all the time.

 Strategy should match culture.

+“At its core, all business is about making bets on human behavior.”

+“Emotion is the new brand value.
+It cannot be bought, it is earned through trust over time.
+If you are not meeting actual needs, your product will fail.”